dragonGR/PyHEIC2JPG/README.md

 - Informative progress tracking.
 - Flexible output directory management.
 - Quality control for JPG output.
+- EXIF Metadata Preservation: Retains critical metadata like camera details, timestamps, and location data in the converted files.

 This script provides a highly efficient and flexible solution for converting HEIC images to JPG format, making it ideal for both small and large-scale conversions.